metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

 ## Scalability

-As stated in the introduction, a primary benefit of RasterFrames is its ability to scale with the application of additional compute hardware.
+As stated in the introduction, a primary benefit of RasterFrames is its ability to scale with additional compute hardware.
 This means that not only can we attempt analyses that extend beyond the bounds of a single computer, but that we can also trade time for cost.
 The example above was run 6 times using different sized Elastic Map Reduce (EMR) clusters on AWS.
 A modest